CORPORATE CONTROLS BOOK

 This chapter describes how to design strategic and operational controls for organizations, and the various elements required by the organizations to carry out the design process the best way.
 The contents of this chapter are:

-Objectives of a Strategic and Operational Control System,
+Strategic and Operational Controls, Objectives of a Strategic and Operational Control System,

 Selecting a Strategic and Operational Control System,